Kush (drug): Characteristics

 Kush is produced and distributed by criminal gangs.
 Kush has led to reports of self-harm, sexual assault and violence.
 It can cause the users to enter a catatonic, zombie-like state.
 Medical personnel in Freetown reported up to 90% of the male admissions to the central psychiatric ward were related to Kush use.
 In 2024, it was reported to cause a dozen deaths per week in Freetown alone.

 Kush is unusual in that it commonly contains both potent synthetic cannabinoids and potent synthetic opioids, combined in the same product.
 It appears that for the first few years Kush was simply a synthetic cannabis product similar to those previously sold in numerous countries overseas, but from around 2022 onwards, nitazene class opioids started to be used instead of, or alongside, the synthetic cannabinoid active ingredients, resulting in an upsurge in both addiction and overdose deaths.
-In illicit drug markets in Europe and North America, synthetic cannabinoids and synthetic opioids have been largely separate phenomena, with synthetic cannabis products marketed to cannabis users rarely if ever containing opioids, while synthetic opioids have primarily been marketed as "street heroin" or fake prescription opioid pills presented as "oxycontin", "vicodin" etc., and have been marketed to existing opioid users.
+In illicit drug markets in Europe and North America, synthetic cannabinoids and synthetic opioids have been largely separate phenomena, with synthetic cannabis products marketed to cannabis users rarely if ever containing opioids.

+Synthetic opioids have primarily been marketed as "street heroin" or fake prescription opioid pills presented as "oxycontin", "vicodin" etc., and have been marketed to existing opioid users.
 The emergence of Kush thus represents the first example of a widely used drug product containing both types of ingredient, and is especially troubling as it was initially marketed to opioid-naive cannabis users in a region with some of the highest prevalence of recreational cannabis use in the world.

 The pharmacological effects of synthetic cannabinoids and synthetic opioids are powerfully synergistic in some aspects such as sedation and potential for acute overdose, but they are not interchangeable and do not substitute for each other in dependent individuals.
 Habitual users of Kush can thus develop a dependence on both opioids and cannabinoids simultaneously, and if they consume a batch which contains only one of these ingredients they can become highly intoxicated yet still exhibit withdrawal syndrome and cravings for the other component that is missing.
 These features have caused Kush addiction to be especially challenging to manage and treat.